The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 What You Need to Know About Travel Insurance

 Before you trek to Gokyo Ri, make sure you get travel insurance.
 It’s essential for your safety.
 If something unexpected happens, travel insurance can cover your medical costs and help with other travel emergencies.
-However, you should be aware of thse following things before buying one:
+However, you should be aware of the following things before buying one:

 - High-altitude coverage: Ensure your policy covers trekking up to at least 6,000m since Gokyo Ri reaches 5,357m.